cardano-scaling/hydra/docs/monthly/2023-02-monthly.md

 /
 [recording](https://drive.google.com/file/d/15l5F5NJNO1aC4X8HdQUDsg_dKMgVCO-J/view?usp=sharing).

-This month's installment was featuring two demos, one about the Hydra Payment channels, another about the progress on the Hydra for Auctions project.
+This month's installment featured two demos, one about the Hydra Payment channels, and another about the progress on the Hydra for Auctions project.
 It was great to showcase not only core development progress on the specification and protocol implementation in the `hydra-node`, but also to see contributions from the Community on tutorials and tooling (Demeter integration).

-An exciting, but also challenging next step will be to aim for mainnet compatibility and at the same time deliver quick releases to enable these light-house projects and the increasing number of use cases explored by the Builders of Cardano.
+An exciting, but also challenging next step will be to aim for mainnet compatibility and at the same time deliver quick releases to enable these lighthouse projects and the increasing number of use cases explored by the builders of Cardano.